EverRest/test-lamp/README.md

 # Test

-Docker example with Apache, MariaDB 10.1, PhpMyAdmin and Php 7
+Docker example with Apache, MariaDB 10.1, PhpMyAdmin and Php 7 `` add to /etc/hosts loc.test or host name
 - Configurate
 - To run Docker containers in the root:
 ```